raygaeta/raygaeta/README.md

 # Hi there!
 Welcome to My GitHub! 🤓
-My legal name is Ramon but everyone calls me Ray.

 Here, you'll find my contributions to open-source projects and creative coding repositories that combine my passions for creative technology, human biology, visual experiences, and data.